process-intelligence-research/optimization-over-KANs/models/kan/readme.md

 - \<function\>_\<H\>X\_\<N\>X for all models used to study the effect of number of neurons in one hidden layer on optimization effort
 - \<function\>_\<H\>X for all models used to study the effect of number of layers on optimization effort

-For example, a file named as `Peaks_H1_N2_G6.json` corresponds to a KAN with one hidden layer, two neurons in the hidden layer with six grid points modelling the peaks function.
+For example, a file named as `R3_H1_N2_G6.json` corresponds to a KAN with one hidden layer, two neurons in the hidden layer with six grid points modelling the rosenbrock function with three inputs.